Hey, Kristina here

 The Maelstrom & the Empress

-my mother, the woman who once stood beside me through newborn nights and clinic launches,
+Six years into the dream I’d built, clinic alive, community thriving, my mother, the woman who once stood beside me through newborn nights and clinic launches, began to vanish.

+Not all at once.
+But in spirals.
+Into a cavernous grief.
 A suicidal depression that hollowed her from the inside out.

+We tried every type of therapy, bodywork, love, rest.
+I took it all off her plate, every task, every responsibility, believing I was helping.
 But I was unknowingly robbing her of the very thing a soul needs to rise: meaning.

-Told them they must be mistaken if I, a therapist, a healer,
+I cursed the skies.
+Told them they must be mistaken if I, a therapist could not even help my own mother.

 I was ready to give up.

-I had a dream.
+And then one night, I had a dream.

-In this dreamscape, I found myself decades in the future, standing before an oceanfront sanctuary I had built — a mermaid’s lagoon for a hundred souls to come and heal.
+In this dreamscape, I found myself decades in the future, standing before an oceanfront sanctuary I had built, a mermaid’s lagoon for a hundred souls to come and heal.
 The air shimmered with salt and song, sea glass glinting where earth met tide.

-It was a 5-week immersion in remembrance — a cleansing of body and psyche alike, where the saltwater drew out what the soul had carried too long.
+It was a 5-week immersion in remembrance, a cleansing of body and psyche alike, where the saltwater drew out what the soul had carried too long.

 There was rhythm in the tide.

+Ritual in every breath.
 Renewal in the rising light over the water.

-But those weren’t the magic.
+But those weren’t the catalyst.

-The magic was purpose.
+The catalyst was purpose.

+So, I began asking her for help.
+Requested that she work the front desk for an hour each morning.
 Randomly dropped off the kids with a rushed “Mama, I’ve got to run!”
+She became needed again.

-On the 6th day of the 5th week—
+On the 6th day of the 5th week,

-“I want to get up so bad, but there still remains a chain on my foot.”
+she said, “I want to get up so bad, but there still remains a chain on my foot.”

-And then—
+And then,

-the next morning—
+the next morning,

 she rose.